 Slow Cooker French Dip Sandwiches

-If you don't have a pressure cooker, you can still enjoy Easy French Dip Sandwiches, with the help of a slow cooker.
+If you don't have an electric pressure cooker, you can still enjoy Easy French Dip Sandwiches with the help of a slow cooker.

 - Once seared on all sides, place the roast into the slow cooker with the broth, garlic, onion and soy sauce.